krishanthisera/aws-static-hosting/README.md

 7. Once the Terraform apply process completes, your infrastructure will be deployed on AWS.
 You can access your static website or blog using the CloudFront URL provided.

+## Deployer User

+During the setup, an IAM user (`${var.domain_name}_deployer`) will be created with a set of relevant permissions.
+Once the deployment is completed, you may need to generate an access key pair for this user to integrate with your CI/CD Pipelines to generate access key pair.

 ## Further Reading

 Please refer to the following URL for further reading: